craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 Polearms inherently have a range of 10ft.

 #### Weapon Ability
-This is the Ability Score relevant to hitting and dealing damage with this weapon.
+This is the Ability Score relevant to hitting and dealing damage with this weapon - either Strength or Dexterity.
+No other Ability Scores are relevant in this regard.

+This Tag is immutable, and cannot be changed.

 #### Relevant Defense
 #### Weapon Damage Dice